Model Selection & Cost Management: Choosing the Right Model and Controlling Spend#

 The Model Lineup#

 The most capable model.
-Best for tasks requiring deep reasoning, complex architecture decisions, multi-step planning, and extended thinking.
+Best for long-horizon agentic work, complex architecture decisions, multi-step planning, and extended thinking.

 AttributeValue